Last updated on June 4th, 2023

 When I was about fifteen years old, I watched the movie Breakfast at Tiffany’s for the first time and instantly became obsessed with Audrey Hepburn.
 Puberty is so awkward, and I desired the nonchalant grace and quick wit Audrey’s character Holly Golightly portrayed in the movie.
 After watching Breakfast at Tiffany’s, I decided I was going to become a martini drinker as soon as I was old enough to drink.
 On my 21st birthday, my Dad decided to indulge me.
 He ordered a martini from a bar and let me take a sip.

 Ehm, yeah.
 I’m not sure what I was expecting, but that wasn’t it.
 I liken it to what I would imagine kerosene would taste like.
 I think I may have gagged and I’m pretty sure I made a terrible face.
-Since then, I have since discovered there are about a million different varieties of martinis out there much more palatable, in my opinion, than the traditional dirty martini with olives.
+Since then, I have discovered there are about a million different varieties of this classic cocktail out there much more palatable, in my opinion, than the traditional dirty martini with olives.
 If you prefer a fruity martini like I do, Tuaca Pineapple Martini is for you.

 What is Tuaca?